 Whether you’re feeling stressed, anxious or itching to get it over with, take a moment to acknowledge the journey you’ve taken to get to this point.

 Now, let’s get down to business.
-Time management can be your ultimate best friend throughout your STUVAC and exam period if you let it be and can be an enormous help to organising the swathe of tasks you have as a method of reducing stress and optimising your motivation.
+Time management can be your ultimate best friend throughout your study time and exam period if you let it be, and can be an enormous help to organise the swathe of tasks you have, therefore reducing stress and optimising your motivation.
 Here are some suggestions around how to best manage your time:

-- Plan a schedule: Planning a schedule is most often the first response students take to properly managing their study hours during STUVAC and is a fantastic asset for becoming accountable for your work.
+Planning a schedule is most often the first response students take to properly manage their study hours and is a fantastic asset for becoming accountable for your work.
 Try to base your priorities both in terms of subjects and topics (e.g. prioritising history source analysis questions you’re finding difficult over completing another mathematics past paper).
-Make sure your study goals are specific, measurable and realistic and are more task-orientated to help quantify your study progress and avoid filling up time with non-essential tasks.
+Make sure your study goals are specific, measurable and realistic and are more task-orientated to help quantify your study progress and avoid fill up time with non-essential tasks.

-- Vision: Finally, the most important thing I can impart to you is the significance of your vision.
-Whenever you may be feeling demotivated or stressed out about an exam the next day, always feel free to take a moment to evaluate your position in the grand scheme of things.
-You’ve almost reached the top of Mount HSC, something you’ve been working towards for the past 12 months; you’ve only a few more weeks to make all of that count and to reach your final goal.
+Finally, the most important thing I can impart to you is the significance of your vision.
+Whenever you may be feeling demotivated or stressed out about an exam the next day, take a moment to evaluate your position in the grand scheme of things.
+You’ve almost reached the top of Mount HSC, something you’ve been working towards for a long time.
 Make sure that you finish the HSC with no regrets and with satisfaction knowing you’ve done the most you possibly can to achieve your vision.

 Finally don’t forget that we, the HSC CoWorks staff and coaches will be there to help you out with any issues at all you might be experiencing.